abuseofnotation/category-theory-illustrated/_chapters/04_order.md

 ![Binary relation](../04_order/binary_relation.svg)

-Not all binary relationships are orders --- only ones that fit certain criteria that we are going to examine as we review the different types of order.
+Not all binary relationships are orders --- only ones that fit certain criteria, which we are going to examine as we review the different types of orders.

 Linear order
 ===